 In August 2018, FASB issued ASU 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which amends ASC 820, "Fair Value Measurement."
 ASU 2018-13 modifies the disclosure requirements for fair value measurements by removing, modifying and adding certain disclosures.
 This ASU is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption is permitted.
-As this relates to disclosure only, the Company believes the adoption of this ASU will not have a material impact on its consolidated financial statements.
+As a result of the Merger, the Company is currently evaluating the potential effect of this ASU on the consolidated financial statements.